 Does Google Business Profile (GBP) Contribute to SEO?

 Yes, it can help in many ways, especially locally.

 An optimized and verified Google Business Profile (GBP), formerly Google My Business (GMB) profile stands a better chance of being at the top of search results.
 It also indirectly helps your website rank higher by providing social signals to Google, driving traffic to your website and providing social proof in the form of reviews.

 According to Google, local search results are based on 3 key paraments, “prominence, relevance and distance” further defined below:

 - Relevance: How well a listing matches the intention of the searcher.

 - Distance: Google pairs searchers with verified businesses nearby.

 Expert Advice from Internet Marketers

-Google My Business for local SEO is a fantastic feature for increasing your reach to local customers.
+Google Business Profile (GBP), formerly Google My Business (GMB) for local SEO is a fantastic feature for increasing your reach to local customers.
 It can help improve your local SEO, which eventually helps to elevate your overall SEO score.
 A little bit of market research will always get you prepared for the competition!

 Call (647) 556-6071 to discuss how Google Business Profile (GBP), formerly Google My Business (GMB) can help grow your local SEO!